Das Grossholz. Foto/Photo: TES

 Anwil

 The Ergolz is the vein of the Talweiher Nature reserve and its fens (Weiher).
-Numerous waterfalls and streams flow into the Ergolz, an essential habitat for the Black Woodpecker, the beaver, countless other animals, and rich flora.
+Numerous waterfalls and streams flow into the Ergolz, an essential habitat for the Black Woodpecker, the beaver, and numerous other animals, as well as a rich variety of flora.

 The Ergolz in Oltingen

-Oltingen, the Schaffmatt (820 m) on the background
+Oltingen, the Schaffmatt (820 m) in the background

 The St. Nikolaus church (1296) was renovated in the 15th century with beautiful wall paintings (15th century).